buditanrim/buditanrim.github.io/_posts/2021-01-06-effective-portfolio-structure.md

     <img src="https://buditanrim.co/img/seo/effective-product-design-portfolio.jpg" alt="Poor and great portfolio structure" class="illustration" />
 </div>

-A poor portfolio for product designers is when it only shows the artifacts.
-I consider this a very weak portfolio.
-Because I need to know whether a designer can make a good decision or at least have a good line of thinking.
-I need to at least know how she thinks before I continue the interview process.
+A poor portfolio for product designers is when it only shows the artifacts (e.g. the screen).
+I'd consider it as a weak portfolio.
+Because it doesn't help me to know whether a designer can make a good decision or at least have a good line of thinking.
+I don't even know if the outcome help the team achieve the goal or learn something.

-An okay portfolio is when it describes the problem and the result.
+An okay portfolio describes the problem and the result.
 I generally encourage people who don't have enough time to go with this format.
 I will mostly be interested in this portfolio when I hire a junior-mid level.

 A great portfolio provides context on why this project started.
 What are the customer problems and business challenges?
 Then the result of their solution.
 The approach is a bonus tho, I'm still okay when it doesn't show a detailed process.
 Because at this point, I'll be interested if I see they solve a complex problem before and can articulate it clearly.

+You can see how I adopt this structure on one of my [latest portfolio][link-1].

 ---

 ### Build a portfolio the time your project started
 I found it useful to write down my project's narrative.
 This will be the foundation of my portfolio later.
-Previously, I wrote what's the benefit of creating a portfolio.
-[Check it out][link-2].
+I encourage people to imagine they will make a portfolio right when the project has started.
+In my [other post][link-2], I explained the benefit of creating a portfolio.

 ---